 How does L2TP/IPsec differ from other VPN types?

 L2TP provides the tunnel while IPsec handles encryption and authentication.
 It’s widely supported, easy to configure, and offers decent performance with strong security when using modern ciphers.
 Compared to PPTP, L2TP/IPsec is more secure. compared to OpenVPN, it tends to be easier to set up on consumer hardware like EdgeRouter X, though OpenVPN can offer more customization for advanced users.
+Edge secure network vpn reddit guide to using a VPN with Edge Secure Network, privacy, streaming, and performance in 2026

 Can EdgeRouter X run L2TP over IPsec as a server?